|Abbreviation to be used in the application form||Code||Number of first-year places|

 Programme Aims and Features

-The programme provides students with a high level of competency for continuing their studies with the Master of Science in Conservation MSc(Conservation), as well as other postgraduate programmes in complementary disciplines, including architecture, landscape architecture, material science, real estate and construction, and urban planning and design etc.
+The programme also provides students with a high level of professional competencies for continuing their studies in complementary disciplines, including architecture, landscape architecture, material science, real estate and construction, and urban planning and design etc.

 The BA(Conservation) is supported by the HKSAR Government and accredited by the Royal Institution of Chartered Surveyors (RICS) .
 BA(Conservation) graduates are able to choose an RICS professional pathway, such as Building Control or Planning and Development, through which they can gain full professional status after completing an approved practical training placement and passing the RICS Assessment of Professional Competence.
 For more information please refer to its website http://www.rics.org.

-BA(Conservation) graduates are eligible for employment in the civil service, private practice and non-governmental organisations.
+BA(Conservation) graduates are eligible for employment in the private practice, civil service and non-governmental organisations.
 Work can be directly related to architectural conservation/ cultural heritage conservation/ surveying/ architecture, and building, construction and real estate sector, but an undergraduate education in conservation does not limit graduates to the discipline of the built environment.
-The analytical skills developed in the programme and the multidisciplinary nature of the curriculum prepare students for a successful career in many fields.
+The professional competencies and analytical skills developed in the programme and the multidisciplinary nature of the curriculum prepare students for a successful career in many fields.